GSA/digitalgov.gov/content/services/service_us-digital-registry.md

 **To register and manage accounts on the U.S. Digital Registry** you must have a [Login.gov](http://login.gov/) account, which is available to federal government employees and contractors with a valid .gov or .mil email address.

 1. Go to the [U.S. Digital Registry](https://touchpoints.app.cloud.gov/registry).
 2. In the top navigation bar, access the "`Sign in with Login.gov`" link.
-You'll be brought to the [Login.gov](http://login.gov/) login page for the U.S. Digital Registry.
+You'll be brought to the [Login.gov](http://login.gov/) log-in page for the U.S. Digital Registry.

 If you already have a [Login.gov](http://login.gov/) account with your government email address, you won't have to do anything else.
 Just use that account information to access the registry.